-The syllabus for the Islamic Studies and Arabic lessons is available online and we appreciate your support in assisting the children to practice their Surahs and Duas at home.
+The syllabus for the Islamic Studies and Arabic lessons is distributed every term and we appreciate your support in assisting the children to practice their Surahs and Duas at home.
 This is usually accompanied by a sheet listing suggestions of how you can encourage your child at home.